 What types of medical treatments and medications may need prior authorization?

-- Those that may be unsafe when combined with other medications
+- Medications that may be unsafe when combined with other medications

-- Should only be used for certain health conditions
+- Medical treatments and medications that should only be used for certain health conditions

 - Drugs often used for cosmetic purposes